dominhduy09/tips-tricks/README.md

-# tips-tricks
+# tips-tricks for using PC/Laptop more effectively

-# Script Bypass Almost All Shorten Links
+Star if you find this helpful!
+Thank you.

+# SCRIPT BYPASS ALMOST ALL SHORTEN LINKS
 - B1: Cài tampermonkey
 - B2: Cài 2 bản phía dưới vào tampermonkey